jeroenterheerdt/HAsmartirrigation/README.md

 - make it work: calculate evatranspiration based on fao56...
 - make it work: metric system internally, but configurable whether to work with metric or imperial (can we read that setting from HA?)
 - make it work: provide a way to configure gpm/lpm for irrigation system
 - make it work: rainfall - ev < 0: irrigation, else not. figure out how long the system needs to run to re-fill the bucket.
+If irrigating, reset values.
+Otherwise, keep values as is.
 - make it work: actually call the right things to start / stop irrigation
 - include in HACS
 - manifest: dependencies